-Captain Toad: Treasure Tracker is an upcoming game for the Nintendo Wii U. The game is a spin-off from the Captain Toad levels found in Super Mario 3D World.
+Captain Toad: Treasure Tracker is a spin-off from the Captain Toad levels found in Super Mario 3D World.
 In the game, the player, as Captain Toad, must navigate a series of puzzling environments in order to collect the star at the end of each stage.
 It is set for release on December 5, 2014.
+The events in Treasure Tracker take place right before and lead into the events of Super Mario 3D World.

 A number of power-ups exist in the game, as well.
 Collecting double cherries will create a duplicate of Toad that moves in tandem with the original by the player's input.
 A pick-axe can also be acquired to smash through rocky terrain.